ld-agent/ld-agent-go/README.md

+# ld-agent-go
-# ld-agent-go: Dynamic linking for agentic systems in Go
+Dynamic linking for agentic systems in Go

 ## Quick Start